bkammerling/ubuild-jekyll/wunder_collections/_drafts/locale-interview.md

 hidden: false

 ---
+Recently we dove into the subject of hyperlocal data and how it can help your vehicle sharing business to maximize fleet capacity and [to boost revenue](https://www.wundermobility.com/blog/how-to-maximize-your-fleet-and-boost-revenue-with-hyperlocal-data.html).
+We talked to the experts on the subject: [Aditi Sinha](https://www.linkedin.com/in/aditi-sinha-6b774ba9/) and [Saahil Sachdeva](https://www.linkedin.com/in/saahil-sachdeva/) from [Locale.ai](https://www.locale.ai/?utm_source=wunder&utm_medium=inbound&utm_campaign=interview), who are partners on the [Wunder Marketplace](https://www.wundermobility.com/marketplace).

+In this article, we spoke to Aditi and Saahil to dive deeper into what Locale does, to see what problems hyperlocal insights solve for mobility companies and other businesses with moving assets, and to look at the future of the location analytics market (spoiler: it’s expected to grow by 13% by 2027).

 ## What was the idea or story that prompted you to launch Locale?

 It is a well known saying that necessity is the mother of all invention.
 You could say our story is similar to that.

 [Locale.ai](https://www.locale.ai/?utm_source=wunder&utm_medium=inbound&utm_campaign=interview) was born out of a personal problem.
-My co-founder and I used to work with mounds of geo data in our previous company, and there were no off-the-shelf tools that we could use.
+We used to work with mounds of geo data in our previous company, and there were no off-the-shelf tools that we could use.
 We had to build internal solutions and create tools to perform geospatial analysis.

 While location data was in abundance, the tools to handle them weren’t.
 The idea of Locale dawned on us when we found out that multiple companies are looking to build geospatial teams internally.
 We asked ourselves, “_Could we build a product to empower local teams to get the right insights and spend time working on their core problems instead of writing queries?“_

-I could go deeper into our journey, but you can also read more [here](https://blog.locale.ai/how-were-building-our-geospatial-analytics-product-using-first-principles-2/).
+We could go deeper into our journey, but you can also read more [here](https://blog.locale.ai/how-were-building-our-geospatial-analytics-product-using-first-principles-2/).

 ![](/uploads/2021/05/19/comparison-view-gif.gif)